A will is important for two principal reasons:

 Residential care is for those who can no longer look after themselves and cannot be looked after in their own home.
 Nursing Care has a higher level medical care nature.
 Nursing Care can be provided in Residential Care homes.
 If eligible, the NHS pays for Nursing Care, at £183.92 pw.

-This is not to be confused with Continuing Healthcare, where all fees are paid by the NHS, where one has a ‘primary health need’.
+This is not to be confused with Continuing Healthcare, where all fees are paid by the NHS, where one's primary care need is healthcare.
 It is provided to meet severe needs arising because of disability, accident, or illness.

 What happens if your money runs out?